sandhawke/psdad/rwot8.md

 temperature is in Celcius or Farenheit -- by using external prior agreements.
-Perhaps they were at a hackathon together while building this setup, or perhaps one or both of them is using software from a vendor which has an available specification for their data format.
+Perhaps they were at a hackathon together while building this setup, or perhaps one or both of them is using software from a vendor which has an available specification for their data format, and somehow they have communicated they are both using that software.

 With **JSON-LD**, Alice might encode her message like this:
 ```json